The Worst Amongst Us

 His neighbour’s name is Richard, he is 40 years-old and has been on death row for 20 years.
 Jason tells me that Richard is very mentally ill.
 Richard often doesn’t know where he is or what he should be doing.
 In the past few years he has gained a tremendous amount of weight and has swollen to 300 pounds — he is almost unrecognizable to when he first entered the prison.
 His mental health has been deteriorating steadfastly.
 It is not uncommon for Richard to defecate himself or urinate all over the floor of his cell.
 Often, he doesn’t leave his cell for days or get out of bed for more than a few hours at a time.
 He has no friends and no contacts outside of prison.
 Jason does what he can to make Richard’s life easier; he cleans his cell, encourages him to exercise, engages him in conversation and speaks to the staff about Richard’s welfare.
 Jason insists that Richard should not be on death row, but in some kind of facility where he can get his needs met.

-While an inmates’ sentence begins with the loss of virtually all of their liberties, rights, and independence, it then becomes something much more nefarious.
+While a prisoner’s sentence begins with the loss of virtually all of their liberties, rights, and independence, it then becomes something much more nefarious.
 Men and women and death row are in a constant existential struggle not to be forgotten.
 While everyone else’s life moves forward, creating memories and experiencing life, they remain incarcerated.
 Stuck in a cell, day after day after day.
-They have to fight against feeling worthless, and try to preserve their belief that their lives have value.
+They have to fight against feeling worthless, and to preserve a belief that their lives have value.
 Jason is worried that Richard will feel forgotten and lose his desire to live.
 By cleaning up after Richard and looking out for him, Jason tries to show Richard that his life has meaning, and that his wellbeing matters to at least one person.

 Men and women in state and federal prisons, especially those on death row, have an endless list of problems.
 Many of these issues involve being mistreated by guards, being denied proper nutrition, or the inability to get medical care.
 Whenever I have visited a client in prison, without fail, the entire hour is spent trying to resolve some of these problems.
-It is not uncommon for me or one of my colleagues to spend the entire legal visit working out the best way for the client to resolve seemingly minute problems like getting a pair of toenail clippers so that they can trim their toenails which have grown so long that they have become intolerably painful.
+It is not uncommon for me or one of my colleagues to spend an entire legal visit working out the best way for the client to resolve seemingly minute problems, like getting a pair of nail clippers so that they can trim their toenails which have grown so long that they have become intolerably painful.

-This was the first meeting with an inmate where they focused nearly the whole visit trying to get me to help someone else, let alone another inmate.
-This was likely to be the only contact Jason would have with someone outside of prison for weeks.
+This was the first I’d met with an inmate who spent nearly the entire visit trying to get me to help someone else, let alone another prisoner.
+This was likely the only contact Jason would have with someone outside of prison for weeks.
 With this hour, Jason tried his best to persuade me to find a pen-pal for Richard so that Richard might feel less lonely.

 Almost as soon as we finish speaking about Richard, the correctional officers come and whisk him away.
 Jason puts his palm against the glass, and I place my palm opposite his on the other side.
-Once again I sit alone in the visitation room.
+Once again I sit alone in the empty visitation room.

 Society at large has spent the last two decades telling Jason and Rico that they are not worthy of life, let alone comfort, kindness, or basic decency.
-They have been denied adequate food, any physical contact with their families or loved ones, and proper medical care.
+They have been denied adequate food, physical contact with their loved ones, and proper medical care.
 Yet they have refused to let the consistent, unending apathy and disregard for their wellbeing stop them from trying to be kind to others.
 They will not condemn their peers despite being condemned themselves.
 Whatever it is within us that makes us want to protect and help each other has not been extinguished in Jason and Rico.